Scalable $M$-Channel Critically Sampled Filter Banks for Graph Signals: Conclusion and Extensions

-We have proposed a fast, critically sampled transform that approximately projects a graph signal onto different bands of the graph Laplacian spectrum.
-To improve computational efficiency, we leveraged the computation of $\{\bar{T}_k(\L){\bf X}\}$ in multiple ways: to estimate the spectral density for the design of the filter bank, to estimate the number of samples for each band, and to estimate the non-uniform sampling distribution.
+We have proposed the first critically sampled transforms for graph signals that scale to graphs with hundreds of thousands to millions of vertices.
+The fast $M$-CSFB transform approximately projects a graph signal onto different bands of the graph Laplacian spectrum.
+To improve computational efficiency, we leverage the computation of $\{\bar{T}_k(\L){\bf X}\}$ in multiple ways: to estimate the spectral density for the design of the filter bank, to estimate the number of samples for each band, and to estimate the non-uniform sampling distributions.

 The key idea behind the filter bank design is to choose the end points of each band to be in less dense regions of the spectrum so that the resulting filters are more amenable to polynomial approximation.
-Adapting the non-uniform sampling distribution and allocation of the samples across the bands to the specific signal being analyzed improves the speed and accuracy of the synthesis process without adding to the computational complexity of the setup and analysis steps.
+Adapting the non-uniform sampling distribution and allocation of the samples across the bands to the specific signal being analyzed improves the accuracy of the synthesis process without adding to the computational complexity of the setup and analysis steps.

-If the graph Laplacian eigenvalues are distinct, using the exact M-CSFB transform of Section \ref{Se:fb_design} with $M=N$ and the filter endpoints $\tau_0=0$, $\tau_M = \lambda_{\max}+1$, and $\tau_m=\frac{\lambda_{m-1}+\lambda_m}{2}$ for $m=1,2,\ldots,N-1$ yields exactly the graph Fourier transform.
-Thus, the proposed transform can be seen as a fast version of the graph Fourier transform with a coarser resolution in the spectral domain.
-This resolution is controlled by the number of spectral bands; as we add more bands for finer resolution in the spectral domain, we need higher degree polynomials to accurately approximate the filters, which in turn slows down the computations and may result in atoms whose energy is more spread in the vertex domain.
-We have seen that for a reasonably small number of bands compared to the number of vertices $N$, a low degree polynomial approximation suffices and the atoms are jointly localized in the vertex and graph spectral domains.
+On one hand, the proposed transform can be seen as a fast approximation of the graph Fourier transform with a coarser resolution in the spectral domain, as discussed in Section \ref{Se:fgft}.
 On the other hand, the atoms of the proposed transform can also be viewed as a subset of the atoms of a spectral graph wavelet transform \cite{hammond2011wavelets}, albeit with a different set of filters.
 Both transforms yield atoms of the form $\tilde{h}_m(\L){\boldsymbol \delta}_i$, but the spectral graph wavelet transform includes every vertex $i$ as a center vertex for every scale $m$.

 As with the classical wavelet construction, it is possible to iterate the filter bank on the output from the lowpass channel.
 This could be beneficial, for example, in the case that we want to visualize the graph signal at different resolutions on a sequence of coarser and coarser graphs.
 An interesting question for future work is how iterating the filter bank with fewer channels at each step compares to a single filter bank with more channels supported on a smaller spectral intervals.